 The Miri Peninsula is a piece of land that is bordered by water on three sides but connected to mainland Miri, split in between by Miri River.
 Spanning about 7 kilometers along the coast, the peninsula has a great history and many features and areas within.

 Right from the beginning as a village during the 1900s, the peninsula had long been a sore point for shipping to Miri port within Miri River.
 The shallow sea leading up to the river required smaller transfer boats to offload any large cargo by sea, before entering the river, and even so they would have to navigate further out around the tip of the Miri Peninsula, which had very deceptively shallow sandbanks that protrude for a long distance out of the tip.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 And if that wasn't enough, the whole process was tide dependent, which meant that at low tide only the smallest boats were able to enter the river.

 To complicate river traffic, the use of a the Miri Ferry crossing at the tip of the peninsula in the 1970s made for delicate maneuvering and timing for boat captains entering the river.